K0nkere/-kkr-mlops-project/README.md

 ### Fast Run

 Clone the repo from github
-Create your own bucket with name `<your_bucket_name> in the Cloud Service UI or with CLI command if you havent one
+Create your own bucket with name <your_bucket_name> in the Cloud Service UI or with CLI command if you havent one
 ```
 aws --endpoint-url=https://storage.yandexcloud.net/ s3 mb s3://<your_bucket_name>
 ```
 (Yandex Cloud Object Storage example)

-Edit the **orchestration_manager/.env** file and place your values
+Edit the **my.env** file in the _project folder_ and place your values
 ```
 PUBLIC_SERVER_IP=<your_public_ip>                               #insert
 MLFLOW_S3_ENDPOINT_URL=<endpoint_irl>                           #like https://storage.yandexcloud.net